7 tips to accelerate time to revenue in B2B

 A UserGems internal survey has shown that past customers are 3x likely to buy from you because they’re pre-qualified leads who understand the value of your product.

 Past clients moving to a new job also open up an opportunity to win a new account.
-Even if they are not key decision-makers, they can make an introduction or recommendation.
+Even if they hold supporting roles rather than key decision-making positions, they can make an introduction or recommendation.

 By tracking these warm leads and surfacing them in your CRM with relevant context, UserGems helps you: